Craig Vann

 Picture

 Karen B.: A MUST READ BOOK!
 TICKING captured and held my attention from beginning to end.
-I am really looking forward to reading TICKING II: The Hawking Sequence to discover what adventures are in store for Sky and his best friend Zac.
+I am really looking forward to TICKING II: The Hawking Sequence to discover what adventures are in store for Sky and Zac.

 Sue K.:

 Sheila W.: Thoroughly enjoyed your book.
 Liked all the twists and turns that you threw in.
 Looking forward to the next one.
 I have ordered 4 more (from Indigo) for my Book Club.
-Once everyone has read it we would love you to come and discuss it, probably in the Fall.
+We would love you to come and discuss it (soon).
 Keep writing.

-Cam A.: I love time travel books, and especially if they engage me in the period (or periods) visited.
-Craig Vann does this masterfully in his story of life for two visitors from sometime near our era to the year 1766, London England.
-He adds such vivid details of what daily life - sights, sounds, events, social mores, societal values, ranging the spectrum from high-end aristocracy to the lowly poor and destitute.
-He even throws in some science, and that appealed to the techie in me.
-The story moves along at a pace that keeps you turning pages and saying OK - 'one more chapter before ...' (whatever like going to bed, getting dinner, going out, etc.) For a good read, check this one out!
+Cam A.: I love time travel books, especially if they engage me in the period (or periods) visited.
+Craig Vann does this masterfully in his story for two visitors to the year 1766, England.
+He adds such vivid details of what daily life - sights, sounds, events, social mores, societal values, ranging the spectrum from aristocracy to the lowly poor and destitute.
+He even throws in some science, which appealed to the techie in me.
+The story moves at a pace that keeps you turning pages and saying OK - 'one more chapter before ...' (whatever) For a good read, check this one out!

 Doug P.: Craig, I recently read your book.
 A great read and am looking forward to the sequel.
 Lots of research, a great job.
 Congratulations.

-Young Skypilot Sewell is sent fleeing into the African night jungle by his Missionary parents as their camp is attacked.
-Sky's inventor aunt sends Sky and his friend Zac (carrying modern electronic aids) back to 1766 in an inaugural run of a time travel device.
-Interesting and memorable characters are introduced as Sky and Zac spend their 39 day adventure in 1766.
-There's a lot of historical information that's been capably researched by the author to give a very satisfying journey back in time for the reader.
-And the ending is a surprise as well.
+[From Amazon Reviews, Kindle Edition] George J.: A superb time travel novel -- Young Skypilot is sent fleeing into the African night jungle by his Missionary parents as their camp is attacked.
+Sky's inventor aunt sends Sky and his friend Zac (carrying modern aids) back to 1766 in an inaugural run of a time travel device.
+Interesting and memorable characters are introduced as Sky and Zac spend their 39-day adventure in 1766.
+There's a lot of historical info that's been capably researched by the author to give the reader a very satisfying journey back in time.
+The ending is a surprise as well.

-This book is suitable for the whole family.
-There is no excessive violence, language or suggestive situations to make parents uncomfortable.
+This book is suitable for the whole family, with no excessive violence, language or suggestive situations to make parents uncomfortable.
 I would recommend for the entire family.
-You'll all love it!
-The author promises more to come.
+You'll love it!
+The author promises more.
 I'm excited already!

 Sheila F.: Our English friends loved your book - high praise!
 Let us know when the next one comes out.